 - Building regional capacity through direct involvement of students, researchers, professionals, and resource-users in bi-national exchanges, training programs, and research projects.

-Core Values of the GCMP
+Core Values of the GCMP include to:

 - Conduct objective scientific research that is not influenced or driven by a specific agenda of any government institution, conservation organization, or user group.

 - Produce credible scientific products that target conservation and management needs.